jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "And the money all wasted, and your place thrown away, and my children starving!" she cried, her voice growing louder and shriller with each particular; "and now the great stupid fool tells me it was no go. *No go*!"
 She broke into wild, hysterical laughter, and beat upon her head with her work-worn hands.

 They must have turned him out of the room, Leppel supposed, for he found himself in the open air without very well knowing how he came there.
-There was a heavy fog; and, well though he knew the streets, he was again surprised <p class="pagenum">Begin page 59</p>to find himself suddenly standing upon the bridge across the Mickle River, which at this season of the year, especially after such mild weather as had lately prevailed, was apt to be very high, and, with the melting of the snow in the mountains, to overflow its banks, and work mischief to all in its way.
+There was a heavy fog; and, well though he knew the streets, he was again surprised <hr><p class="pagenum">Page 59</p>to find himself suddenly standing upon the bridge across the Mickle River, which at this season of the year, especially after such mild weather as had lately prevailed, was apt to be very high, and, with the melting of the snow in the mountains, to overflow its banks, and work mischief to all in its way.

 Leppel stood for some moments stupidly and fixedly regarding the swift, turbid current.
 Did he lose his balance?
 Was he seized with sudden giddiness?
 Or was it a deliberate plunge?
 No one ever knew.

 The policeman who saw him fall had help upon the spot as quickly as it was possible to do so; but it was only the earthly frame of Leopold Rolf that was rescued from the angry waters.
 The soul of the man whose invention would not pay had gone to carry its cause before the Great Inventor, the Maker of heaven and earth.

-<p class="pagenum">Begin page 60</p>
+<hr><p class="pagenum">Page 60</p>

 ### CHAPTER VI.